Liberty v. Tyranny of the Anti-2A Leftists

 Thomas Jefferson wrote, “Enlighten the people, generally, and tyranny and oppressions of body and mind will vanish like spirits at the dawn of day.”

-But as communist protagonist Vladimir Lenin declared, “Give me four years to teach the children and the seed I have sown will never be uprooted.”
-For many decades now, the Left has been infusing his progeny with a full 13 years of statist indoctrination, preparing them to sow that seed.
+But as socialist protagonist Vladimir Lenin declared, “Give me four years to teach the children and the seed I have sown will never be uprooted.”
+For decades, the Left has been infusing America’s young minds with statist indoctrination, preparing them to sow those seeds.

 The unifying characteristic of these uninformed leftist lemmings is that they have a pathological dependence for statism and its false promise of nanny-state security.

 Essentially, they fear Liberty and loathe those who defend it.
 And rich suburban liberals really fear grassroots gun-owning Americans.
 The notion that the Second Amendment provides a check on the usurpations of individual rights is anathema to them, as is the thought that the government on which they depend might devolve into tyranny.

 And finally, let’s review the most pertinent facts about violence in America:

 If you don’t have a violent criminal record, and/or are not associated with the violent thug, drug or gang subcultures, who commit the vast majority of crimes in America, your chances of being shot or killed by an assailant with a gun are almost as low as murder rates in Western Europe where gun ownership is outlawed.
 Oh, and in Switzerland, which has a higher concentration of “assault weapons” per capita than any nation in the world, the murder rate is one of the lowest in the world.